tensorwerk/hangar-py/docs/concepts.rst

 neither author's intention.
 The value of an array element is not isolated, every value affects how the entire sample is understood.
-The values at Commit B or commit C may be fine on their own, but if two samples are mutated independently with non-identical updates, it is a conflict that needs to be handeled by the authors.
+The values at Commit B or commit C may be fine on their own, but if two samples are mutated independently with non-identical updates, it is a conflict that needs to be handled by the authors.

 This is the actual behavior of Hangar.

 ::

       commit A          commit B

     [[0, 1, 2],        [[0, 1, 2],